volvo-cars-dev/.github/profile/README.md

 #### Our Vision

-What is our vision for tech?
+What is our vision for tech/software-driven-company?

 #### Developers